CheVeraId/domainauth-spec/draft-narea-domainauth.md

 Implementations should ensure strict compliance with the ASN.1 schemas ({{asn1-schemas}}), serialisation formats ({{data-serialisation}}), and cryptographic algorithms ({{cryptographic-algorithms}}).
 Separating core protocol functionality from service-specific logic enables reuse across multiple services.

 For testing purposes, implementers should consider establishing a dedicated DNSSEC-enabled test domain with a DomainAuth TXT record whose private key is publicly available, bound specifically to the test service OID (`1.3.6.1.4.1.58708.1.1`).
 This approach is secure when properly scoped: the domain is controlled by the implementation team, the key is bound only to the test service, and documentation clearly indicates these are for testing only.
 Serialised DNSSEC chains can also serve as test fixtures, allowing offline testing.

+Implementations have to provide the ability to override root zone DS records, which is only intended for local testing environments or to reflect updated IANA trust anchors before the underlying DNSSEC implementation is updated.

 The verification procedure should support both verification orders described in {{verification-procedure}}: either starting with the DNSSEC chain and ending with the signature, or vice versa.
 A critical aspect is validating that all components in the trust chain—DNSSEC records, certificates, and signature—have validity periods that overlap for at least one second.
 Implementations should also handle multiple TXT records correctly, selecting the appropriate one based on key information and service OID.